 - Name - Lists the alert's full name

-- Connector - Displays the icon of the connector that the alert is associated with
+- Integration - Displays the icon of the integration that the alert is associated with

 - Description - Displays the description of the alert